 With their taller nose pads, you might actually prefer how they fit and feel!

-What size is Asian Fit sunglasses?
+What size are Asian Fit sunglasses?

 Asian fit sunglasses have bridges widths ranging from as narrow as 8mm upwards.
 A narrower bridge prevents them slipping down your nose for a more secure fit.
 This is especially helpful if you have a shallow, flat or narrow nose bridge regardless of your ethnicity.